Global Vipassana Pagoda

 Vipassanā is the practical quintessence of the universal, non-sectarian teachings of the Buddha.

-Its traditional Burmese design is an expression of gratitude towards the country of Myanmar for preserving the practice of Vipassana.
+Its Burmese-style design shows gratitude to Myanmar for preserving the practice of Vipassana.
 The shape of the pagoda is a copy of the Shwedagon Pagoda (Golden Pagoda) in Yangon, Myanmar.
-It was built combining ancient Indian and modern technology to enable it to last for a thousand years.
+It was built by combining ancient Indian and modern technology to enable it to last for a thousand years.